afzalarsalan/linux-surfacebook/README.md

  - Proper multitouch support for the Surface Book keyboard, allowing two-finger scroll (etc): https://raw.githubusercontent.com/shvr/fedora-surface-pro-3-kernel/master/Add-multitouch-support-for-Microsoft-Type-Cover-3.patch

+ - A wifi patch which seems to fix a random kernel crash as a result of the reworked mwifiex driver for late 4.8 & 4.9: https://bugzilla.kernel.org/attachment.cgi?id=245971

 ## Building

 You will need to have imported gpg keys for the Linux kernel maintainers: